Comprehensive Eye Exam at Central Florida Eye Institute

 Am I Allowed to Drive After My Eye Exam?

 Yes, you can drive yourself home.
-If you’ve had your eyes dilated, which is sometimes necessary to better check the retina in the back of the eye, your eyes will be more sensitive to light, but sunglasses provide adequate protection until they return to normal.
+If you’ve had your eyes dilated, which is sometimes necessary to check the retina in the back of the eye, your eyes will be more sensitive to light.
+Sunglasses provide adequate protection until they return to normal.

 Does Insurance Cover My Eye Exam?

 Most insurance covers the medical portion of your eye exam only.
-The refraction is a “non-covered” service, which means you normally have to pay for that portion of the exam.
-(Click here to learn more about why this is the case.)
+The refraction is a “non-covered” service, which means you usually have to pay for that portion of the exam.
 However, insurance plans and coverages vary widely, so it’s best to contact your carrier and find out.
 We work with your insurance company to facilitate coverage.

 Questions?
 Fill Out Our Online Contact Form